 What Is Intermittent Fasting?

 Intermittent fasting is a routine switch between fasting and eating periods.
 No harm comes from IF because your body can handle the fasting periods safely.
-Neuroscientist Mark Mattson confirms that your body can go hours without food (16).
+Neuroscientist Mark Mattson confirms that your body can go several hours without food (16).

 Johns Hopkins Medicine explains how intermittent fasting encourages the body to burn fat once it exhausts glucose stores (16).
 The Cleveland Clinic describes the metabolic change from IF as ketosis, where your body burns fat instead of glucose (20).

-Your body uses fat as a primary fuel source with ketosis, reducing insulin levels and resistance (20).
+Your body uses fat as a primary fuel source with ketosis, reducing insulin levels (20).
 That said, will the metabolic change help you as a woman?
 Let’s discover how a faster, more effective metabolism can alter many functions in your body in the 50s.

 Is Intermittent Fasting Good For Women?